Introduction

 What I don’t like

 I don’t like plenty of things about the Allianz Core Income 7 Fixed Index Annuity.
 Most of them are those that limit the income-earning capacity of an annuitant.
+However, the company positions this annuity for opting for the income rider, so it is still a decent option if lifetime withdrawals are your priority.

 - Compulsory Paid Rider: The Allianz Core Income 7 Fixed Index Annuity comes with a compulsory Core Income Benefit Rider that costs 1.25% of the accumulated value each year.
-Even after it being a paid rider, it doesn’t offer an attractive income-earning capacity.
+Even after being a paid rider, it doesn’t offer an attractive income-earning capacity.
 Moreover, Allianz calculates the lifetime income based on the “Accumulated Value” and not the “Benefit Value” that other companies use.
 The benefit value offers a higher lifetime income than the accumulated value.

 Company Details